 - 1. When sudden heat is applied to the components, the mechanical strength of the components will decrease because a sudden temperature change causes deformation inside the components.
 In order to prevent mechanical damage to the components, preheating is required for both the components and the PCB.
 Preheating conditions are shown in table 1.
-It is required to keep the temperature differential between the solder and the components surface ( $\Delta T$ ) as small as possible. - 2.
-Solderability of tin plating termination chips might be deteriorated when a low temperature soldering profile where the peak solder temperature is below the melting point of tin is used.
-Please confirm the solderability of tin plated termination chips before use. - 3.
-When components are immersed in solvent after mounting, be sure to maintain the temperature difference ( $\Delta T$ ) between the component and the solvent within the range shown in the table 1.
+It is required to keep the temperature differential between the solder and the components surface ( $\Delta$ T) as small as possible. - 2.
+When components are immersed in solvent after mounting, be sure to maintain the temperature difference ( $\Delta$ T) between the component and the solvent within the range shown in the table 1.